0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate --network development --reset
 ```

-**Important:** After redeploying you will need to add the new address of NftMinter contract and to AppContext.js (line 12)
+**Important:** After redeploying you will need to add the new address of SurvivalKitClaim contract and to AppContext.js (line 12)

 ### Deploying to the rinkeby testnet